 The high school Andrew asks Sam if she went to, Columbia High, is the name of the high school Zach Braff attended in New Jersey.
 Columbia High School also makes a brief cutaway-shot appearance as Andrew, Sam and Mark are riding to the quarry in the military vehicle.

 In the background dialog at the grave site, a character is trying to remember the name of the author of the novel, "Brave New World".
 The character ultimately concludes that the author is Aldous Huxtable - although the book was actually written by Aldous Huxley.
+"Huxtable" refers to the last name of the family in The Cosby Show.

 Noise pollution was an issue throughout the neighborhood scenes.
 Zach Braff stated in the DVD commentary track that birds and airplanes were the biggest problems due to the high amount of trees and filming so close to Newark International Airport.